HauntedBees/HTMLFriend/README.md

 # TemplateFriend - Easy HTML Templates in PHP

+## no
+This is deprecated.
+Also, you shouldn't use this.
+Just use a modern templating/frontend framework like [Vue.js](https://vuejs.org/).

 **TemplateFriend** is a PHP Class that lets you to keep your PHP and HTML separate until you need to combine them.

 ## Setup